Hanseatic Cross

-The Hanseatic Cross (Hanseatenkreuz) was a military decoration of the three Hanseatic city-states of Bremen, Hamburg and Lübeck, who were members of the German Empire during World War I. Each republic established its own version of the cross, but the design and award criteria were similar for each.
+The Hanseatic Cross (Hanseatenkreuz) was a military decoration of the three Hanseatic city-states of Bremen, Hamburg and Lübeck, which were member states of the German Empire.
+It was established and awarded during World War I.

-Establishment and criteria
+Establishment

-The Hanseatic Cross was jointly instituted by agreement of the senates of the three cities, with each senate ratifying the award on different days.
+The Hanseatic Cross was jointly instituted by agreement of the senates of the three cities, with the senate of each republic ratifying the award on different days.
 The Lübeck version was established first, on 21 August 1915.
 The Hamburg version followed on 10 September and the Bremen version on 14 September.
+Each republic established its own individualized version of the cross, but the overall design and award criteria were similar for all three.

+Eligibility criteria

-The cross was awarded for merit in war, and could be awarded to civilians as well as military personnel.
-When awarded for bravery or combat merit, it was the three cities' equivalent of the Prussian Iron Cross.
+The cross was awarded for distinguished war service, without regard to rank or social status, and could be awarded to civilians as well as military personnel.

+According to Section 2 of the founding documents, the award could be conferred upon: